Arthur M. Wellington: Honors

 He then became editor and part owner of The Engineering News.
 In 1891, Wellington was elected a member of the Canadian Society of Civil Engineers.

 Famous Quotation

 The famous quotation, 'An engineer can do for a dollar what any fool can do for two," is a shortened version of this statement below, which appears in the introduction to his magnum opus, "The Economic Theory of the Location of Railways," published in 1877:

 "It would be well if engineering were less generally thought of, and even defined, as the art of constructing.
 In a certain important sense it is rather the art of not constructing; or, to define it rudely but not inaptly, it is the art of doing that well with one dollar, which any bungler can do with two after a fashion."

 Death

 Wellington died on May 17, 1895, from heart failure following surgery in Manhattan, New York City, at age 47.
-He was interred at Woodlawn Cemetery in the Bronx, New York City.